ajitid/express-starter/README.md

 - [ ] add eslint and prettier
 - [ ] make index a pug file point to youch error
 - [ ] add 404 pug
+- [ ] evaluate koajs and https://github.com/adonisjs.
+Adonis looks promising out of all solutions